 The Camera app also comes with improvements including 40% faster photo capture, low-light performance as we explained earlier, and improved noise reduction.

-One of the major new features is the new Panorama mode, which allows you to take multiple photos, which are then stitched together to create a panoramic photo of up to 28 megapixels.
+new Panorama mode, which allows you to take multiple photos, which are then stitched together to create a panoramic photo of up to 28 megapixels.
 While there have been many apps that offer this feature, we love Apple's implementation of the feature.

-To find out what this means to picture quality of the photos taken using iPhone 5's camera, check out this post.
+To find out what this means to picture quality of the photos taken using iPhone 5's camera, check out

 Lightning Connector: